Christoph16478/iq/iq_python.md

 **What are Django Models?**

-A model is a definitive source of information about data, defined in the “app/models.py”.
+A model is a definitive source of information about data, defined in the "app/models.py".

 Models work as an abstraction layer that structures and manipulates data.
 Django models are a subclass of the "django.db.models".
 Model class and the attributes in the models represent database fields.

 ----

-**13. Give a brief about the settings.py file?**
+**Give a brief about the settings.py file?**

 As the name implies, it's the main settings file of the Django file.
 Everything inside the Django project, like databases, middlewares, backend engines, templating engines, installed applications, static file addresses, main URL configurations, allowed hosts and servers, and security key stores in this file as a dictionary or list.

 So when Django files start, it first executes the settings.py file and then loads the respective databases and engines to quickly serve the request.

 ----

-**14. Is Django a CMS?**
+**Is Django a CMS?**

 No, Django is not CMS (Content Management System).
 It's just a web framework and programming tool that allows you to build websites.